-In this article, we’ll look at the top specifications when manufacturing flexitanks for oils.
+In this article, we’ll take a closer look at the specifications you need to consider when manufacturing flexitanks for oils.

 1. Chemical Compatibility

 Oils are naturally corrosive to many different types of materials, including many of the fabric materials that are commonly used to manufacture flexitanks.
 So, it’s essential to make sure that your flexitank membrane material is compatible with the particular type of oil that end-users need to store.
 Otherwise, the flexitank could degrade and leak after several uses or during extended storage.

 What are the optimal textiles for storing different types of oils?

 Membranes with TPU (thermoplastic polyurethane) coating are recommended for aromatic oils, which are naturally volatile.
 Aromatic oils include many so-called essential oils, such as Fuel and diesel.